philip-brohan/ML_GCM/_sources/index.rst.txt

     Simulated data: Near-surface temperature, wind, and mean-sea-level pressure, from the Machine-Learning GCM. <visualisation/GCM_video/index>

-This system produces credible temperature, pressure, and wind, using only machine learning - no physics, no dynamics, no chemistry.
-It's not quite at the state of the art, but the model was very quick and easy to produce: the model specification is only a few dozen lines of Python, trained in 20 minutes on my laptop, and it runs at more than 100,000 times the speed of the conventional GCM it was trained on.
+This system produces reasonable temperature, pressure, and wind, using *only* machine learning - no physics, no dynamics, no chemistry.
+It's well short of the state of the art for conventional GCMs, but the model was very quick and easy to produce: the model specification is only a few dozen lines of Python, trained in 20 minutes on my laptop, and it runs at more than 100,000 times the speed of the conventional GCM it was trained on.

-As a proof-of-concept this is a success: It is possible to build reasonable General Circulation Models using just conventional machine learning tools.
+As a proof-of-concept this is a success: It is possible to build useful General Circulation Models using just conventional machine learning tools.
 Such models are *enormously* faster (to build and to run) than conventional physics-based GCMs; it is likely they will go on to become very widely used.

 .. toctree::
    :titlesonly: